joeldrapper/quickdraw/README.md

 Quickdraw is currently in development.
 You should almost definitely not use it in a project until `1.0` is released.

 > [!TIP]
 > Your test files are executed in an anonymous class, so you can define methods and constants at the top level without worrying about collisions.
-If you’re testing something that references `Class.name`, you may have to define those classes as fixtures somewhere else.
+If you’re testing something that references `Class#name`, you may have to define those classes as fixtures somewhere else.

 ## Getting Started